Replay (Iyaz album)

-Replay is the debut studio album by British Virgin Islands R&B recording artist Iyaz, released in Ireland on 4 June 2010.
+Replay is the debut studio album by British Virgin Islands R&B recording artist Iyaz, released on 4 June 2010.
 The album was executively produced by Iyaz's label boss J. R. Rotem.

 Originally to be titled My Life, Iyaz requested the album to be retitled and postponed, in order not to compete with The Ready Set's debut album I'm Alive, I'm Dreaming (2010), also produced by Rotem.
 The album's lead single "Replay" was released on 11 August 2009.
 The album's second single "Solo" was released on 8 February 2010.
 "So Big" was released as the album's third single on 21 June 2010.